 Are You Excited About Your Brand?

 So by now you know the importance of having a strong brand.
 I want to stress that more than that, you want to have one that lines up with your career goals.
 Ask yourself this: does my brand reflect what I’m all about as an artist?
 No matter where you are on your personal journey to defining your artistic brand, you need to be able to wake up and in the morning and be excited about what you’re doing.

-Just like you being a musician because it’s who you are and you can’t be anything without music in your life, you figuring out how to present yourself for your fans to love is something that should make you happy and excited in the morning.
+Just like you being a musician because it’s who you are and you can’t be anything without music in your life, you figuring out how to express yourself for your fans to love is something that should make you happy and excited in the morning.